Top

 The SEC’s Position

 On the other hand, the SEC still claims that XRP is a security and that Ripple—or more specifically, Garlinghouse and Larsen—knowingly failed to comply with registration requirements.
-It currently has lawsuits filed against both Ripple and the individual defendants, and it claims that the case against Ripple cannot proceed to court without first completing the discovery phases against the other two since they (says the SEC) are actually one case.
+It currently has lawsuits filed against both Ripple and the individual defendants, and it claims that the case against Ripple cannot proceed to court without first completing the discovery phases against the other two since they (says the SEC) are one case.

 On the other hand, Ripple wants to move forward with the case against their company.
 If they can score that point, the other lawsuits will likely go away.
 By having their last motion approved, they may have moved closer to making that happen.